darkbitio/gcp-iam-role-permissions/README.md

-# Fetches all GCP IAM Roles
+# Fetches all Primitive and Predefined GCP IAM Roles